Pantala flavescens: Distribution and flight

 The globe skimmer, as its name suggests, has a very wide distribution area, between about the 40th parallels of latitude or within the 20 °C isotherm (areas of the world where the annual mean temperature is above 20 degrees Celsius), and up to about the 50th parallel north in North America.
 In Europe there are only occasional sightings of the species, with credible evidence to date mainly from the Aegean Sea and the adjacent mainland.
 Globe skimmer records from England or France are doubtful and may arise from co-importation with shipments of bananas.
 An explanation for the scarcity in Europe of this otherwise common species is the barrier effect of the Sahara which generates unfavourable winds, such as the Sirocco, whose dryness makes dragonfly passage almost impossible.

 Their arrival in the subtropics and tropics coincides with the Intertropical Convergence Zone.
 More evidence of their preference for moist winds is that the dragonfly migrates to Southeast India's Tamil Nadu only after the second monsoon, which brings the rain to that region.
 In the rest of India, however, it arrives with the first rain-making monsoon.
 Observations and stable isotope evidence suggests that they migrate from India or beyond to Africa across the Arabian Sea.
+A recent sighting indicates the journey might start as far east as Meghalaya in India.
+The winds during the migration from India to mainland Africa are not as strong as the Somali jet, and thus there are multiple stopovers en route at the Maldives, Seychelles, and Mozambique.
+During the return journey, migrating swarms start arriving on the west coast of India May onwards, riding the strong winds of Somali Jet, and completing the journey from Africa to India, spanning about 3000 km (1860 miles) in a single flight.